Kandy-IO/kandy-cpaas-python-sdk/tutorials/SMSMessaging.md

 })
 ```
 <!-- test request/response and modify the params accordingly -->
 + `destination_address` is an optional parameter to indicate which SMS DID number has been desired to receive SMS messages.
-Corresponding number should be one of the assigned/purchased numbers of the user or project/application, otherwise $KANDY$ replies back with Forbidden error.
+Corresponding number should be one of the assigned/purchased numbers of the project, otherwise $KANDY$ replies back with Forbidden error.
 Also not providing this parameter triggers $KANDY$ to use the default assigned DID number against this user, in which case the response message for the subscription contains the `destination_address` field.
 It is highly recommended to provide `destination_address` parameter.
 + `webhook_url` is a webhook that is present in your application which is accessible from the public web.
 The sms notifications would be delivered to the webhook and the received notification can be consumed by using the `notification.parse` helper method.
 The usage of `notification.parse` is explained in Step 2.

 A successful subscription would return: